knowledge-production/forge/about.md

 of their intellectual labor, using tools and platforms free---to the utmost extent possible---from extractive and exploitative practices.
 Foundational toolkits are often shared among multiple workshops.
-All material in this category is reviewed by at least two of our moderators and indicated as such (we don't have this implemented yet).
+All material in this category is reviewed by at least two of our editors and indicated as such (we don't have this implemented yet).

 *Sparks* are the integral atomic units---think of them as individual lessons